Contract Compliance Agent

 Prerequisites

-• Cloud contract lifecycle management with API access: Coupa CLM, SAP Ariba Contracts plus Supplier Risk, Oracle CLM plus Supplier Qualification, Icertis Contract Intelligence, DocuSign CLM, Ironclad Contract AI, Agiloft - with full clause-level extraction, executed contract repository, modification trail, plus side-letter visibility
+- A cloud contract lifecycle management platform with API access, such as Coupa CLM, SAP Ariba Contracts and Supplier Risk, Oracle CLM and Supplier Qualification, Icertis Contract Intelligence, DocuSign CLM, Ironclad Contract AI, or Agiloft, with full clause-level extraction, an executed-contract repository, a modification trail, and side-letter visibility

-• Third-party screening platform with sanctions + PEP + adverse media coverage: Refinitiv World-Check One, Dow Jones Risk Center, LexisNexis Bridger Insight XG - covering OFAC SDN + SSI + comprehensive country sanctions plus EU Consolidated Sanctions List plus UN Sanctions plus UK HMT OFSI plus PEP lists plus adverse media; plus 50% Rule entity tracing capability
+- A third-party screening platform covering sanctions, PEPs, and adverse media, such as Refinitiv World-Check One, Dow Jones Risk Center, or LexisNexis Bridger Insight XG, covering the OFAC SDN and SSI lists, comprehensive country sanctions, the EU Consolidated Sanctions List, UN Sanctions, the UK HMT OFSI list, PEP lists, and adverse media, with 50% Rule entity tracing

-• Beneficial ownership data subscription with multi-jurisdiction coverage: Companies House (UK), SEC EDGAR (US), Bundesanzeiger plus Transparenzregister (Germany), Registro Mercantil (Spain), KRS (Poland), JUCESP plus Receita Federal (Brazil); plus FATF beneficial ownership transparency standards plus US Corporate Transparency Act 2024 BOI database access
+- A beneficial-ownership data subscription with multi-jurisdiction coverage: Companies House (UK), SEC EDGAR (US), the Bundesanzeiger and Transparenzregister (Germany), the Registro Mercantil (Spain), KRS (Poland), and JUCESP and Receita Federal (Brazil), with FATF beneficial-ownership transparency standards and US Corporate Transparency Act 2024 BOI database access

-• Compliance program management with DOJ ECCP + UKBA + ISO 37001 framework: NAVEX Global, GAN Integrity, Diligent Compliance, Workiva Compliance Suite - with policy management, training tracking, attestation workflow, conflicts of interest disclosure, gifts and hospitality registration, whistleblower channel integration
+- A compliance program management platform supporting the DOJ ECCP, UKBA, and ISO 37001 frameworks, such as NAVEX Global, GAN Integrity, Diligent Compliance, or Workiva Compliance Suite, with policy management, training tracking, attestation workflow, conflicts-of-interest disclosure, gifts-and-hospitality registration, and whistleblower-channel integration

-• Whistleblower hotline supporting EU Directive 2019/1937: NAVEX Global EthicsPoint, EQS Integrity Line, Convercent (now OneTrust), WhistleB - with three-month feedback workflow, prohibition of retaliation tracking, plus US SEC Whistleblower Office bounty integration where applicable
+- A whistleblower hotline supporting EU Directive 2019/1937, such as NAVEX Global EthicsPoint, EQS Integrity Line, Convercent (now OneTrust), or WhistleB, with a three-month feedback workflow, retaliation-prohibition tracking, and US SEC Whistleblower Office bounty integration where applicable

-• Big-4 audit firm engagement with PCAOB AS 2401 + AS 2110 + ISA UK 240 evidence requirements: Deloitte Compliance Risk Sensing, PwC Risk Detect, EY Compliance Reporting Engine, KPMG Compliance Hub - with audit-evidence templates plus transaction monitoring analytics integration
+- A Big-4 audit-firm engagement meeting the PCAOB AS 2401, AS 2110, and ISA UK 240 evidence requirements, using tools such as Deloitte Compliance Risk Sensing, PwC Risk Detect, EY Compliance Reporting Engine, or KPMG Compliance Hub, with audit-evidence templates and transaction-monitoring analytics

-• WORM-compliant archive for jurisdictional retention: US PCAOB AS 1215 7 years for issuer audits, SEC 17a-4 6 years, UK HMRC 6 years, EU 6-10 years per Member State - Amazon S3 Object Lock, Azure Blob Immutable Storage, Google Cloud Storage Bucket Lock; plus FCPA-related records retention through statute of limitations (5 years FCPA anti-bribery, 6 years accounting provisions)
+- A WORM-compliant archive for jurisdictional retention (7 years for issuer audits under PCAOB AS 1215, 6 years under SEC 17a-4, 6 years under UK HMRC, and 6-10 years per EU Member State), such as Amazon S3 Object Lock, Azure Blob Immutable Storage, or Google Cloud Storage Bucket Lock, with FCPA records retained through the statute of limitations (5 years for anti-bribery, 6 years for accounting provisions)

 Infrastructure Contribution

-The Contract Compliance Agent demonstrates the pattern for adjacent-finance agents with cross-jurisdictional regulatory complexity: the LLM-driven clause extraction + counterparty entity resolution + sanctions screening infrastructure is reused by the Lease Accounting Agent (lease contract identification + counterparty due diligence), the Revenue Recognition Agent (customer contract analysis + IFRS 15 / ASC 606 modification tracking), the Vendor Master Agent, plus the Anti-Money-Laundering Agent.
-The third-party due diligence engine (beneficial ownership + PEP + sanctions + adverse media + corruption-risk geography) is reusable across all counterparty-touching agents.
-The OFAC + EU + UK + UN sanctions screening with 50% Rule entity tracing is the deterministic pattern for all cross-border financial transactions.
-The chain-of-activities mapping under CSDDD is the pattern for all supply-chain due diligence agents.
-Builds Decision Logging and Audit Trail used by the Decision Layer for traceability and challengeability of every decision.
-Cross-feed to: SOX-Compliance Agent (with PCAOB AS 2401 + AS 2110 evidence), Fraud-Detection Agent (with FCPA red-flag signals + anti-bribery analytics), ESG-Reporting Agent (with CSRD ESRS G1 disclosure data + EU Taxonomy substantiation), Investor Relations Agent (with Section 172 statement + anti-corruption metrics), Lease Accounting Agent (with lessor + lessee due diligence), and Vendor Master Agent (with counterparty governance).
-Consumes from: Procurement Agent (with purchase orders + supplier contracts), Treasury Agent (with payment screening + offshore beneficiary detection), Legal Operations Agent (with contract templates + clause libraries + playbooks), Internal Audit Agent (with substantive testing requirements), and HR Agent (with conflicts of interest disclosure + gifts and hospitality registration).
+The Contract Compliance Agent sets the pattern for adjacent-finance agents with cross-jurisdictional regulatory complexity.
+Its LLM-driven clause extraction, counterparty entity resolution, and sanctions-screening infrastructure is reused by the Lease Accounting Agent for lease-contract identification and counterparty due diligence, by the Revenue Recognition Agent for customer-contract analysis and IFRS 15 / ASC 606 modification tracking, and by the Vendor Master and Anti-Money-Laundering Agents.
+The third-party due-diligence engine, spanning beneficial ownership, PEP status, sanctions, adverse media, and corruption-risk geography, is reusable across every counterparty-touching agent; the sanctions screening with 50% Rule entity tracing is the deterministic pattern for all cross-border financial transactions; and the CSDDD chain-of-activities mapping is the pattern for all supply-chain due-diligence agents.
+It builds the Decision Logging and Audit Trail the Decision Layer uses for the traceability and challengeability of every decision.
+It cross-feeds the SOX-Compliance Agent with PCAOB AS 2401 and AS 2110 evidence, the Fraud-Detection Agent with FCPA red-flag signals and anti-bribery analytics, the ESG-Reporting Agent with CSRD ESRS G1 disclosure data and EU Taxonomy substantiation, the Investor Relations Agent with the Section 172 statement and anti-corruption metrics, the Lease Accounting Agent with lessor and lessee due diligence, and the Vendor Master Agent with counterparty governance.
+It consumes from the Procurement Agent (purchase orders and supplier contracts), the Treasury Agent (payment screening and offshore-beneficiary detection), the Legal Operations Agent (contract templates, clause libraries, and playbooks), the Internal Audit Agent (substantive-testing requirements), and the HR Agent (conflicts-of-interest disclosure and gifts-and-hospitality registration).

 What this assessment contains: 9 slides for your leadership team